camlinke/wordcount/part2.md

 $ git push pro master
 $ heroku run python manage.py db upgrade --app wordcount3000
 ```
 Now both our our stage and production sites have their databases set up and are migrated and ready to go.
-In Part 3 we're going to build the word counting functionality and have it sent to a request queue to deal with the long running wordcount.
+In Part 3 we're going to build the word counting functionality and have it sent to a request queue to deal with the longer running wordcount processing.

 Best!